difelice/undoware-net/contents/cv/index.md

 Take-home Message
 -----------------

-I&rsquo;d like to dev for you.
+I&rsquo;d like to work for you.
 I have a few years of experience in front-end web development, which is my current passion.
 Backing me up are over ten years of experience in Linux/UNIX server-side development, network & database administration, and deployment.
 I have demonstrated leadership in project management, public speaking, and community-building.
 Finally, I'm a published writer, and to top it off, I was recently a PhD-track postgraduate student and lecturer at a major U.S. university (teaching logic).

-And unlike some candidates with that kind of experience, I still have an open mind.
-And I also don't expect to start at the top.
+Unlike some candidates with that kind of experience, I still have an open mind (the closing of open minds being the primary market externality of academe)

 Points of Presence